Weather & Rainfall Data

 The average amount of precipitation for the year in Santa Barbara is 16.3" (414 mm).
 Typically the most precipitation occurs between January and March.
 More general information on the local climate can be found here.

-The interactive rainfall gauge below shows rainfall each month in Montecito during recent drought years.
+The rainfall graph below shows rainfall each month in Montecito during recent drought years.
 The "Average" is based on historical data collected since 1920.

 CUSTOM HEADER/FOOTER ASSETS LOADED (this message for informational purposes only and will not print on front page.
 You can move this module anywhere on the page without affecting functionality.
 Click here to edit assets.)